Sir James Lawrence, 1st Baronet: Political career

 Lawrence was elected Member of Parliament for Lambeth at a by-election in 1865, but lost the seat again at the following 1865 general election.
 In 1868 he became Lord Mayor of London, shortly before he was re-elected for Lambeth at the 1868 general election.
 He was created a baronet in November 1869 on the opening of Holborn Viaduct and Blackfriars Bridge.
 Lawrence held the seat at Lambeth until 1885.

 In 1886, Lawrence contested the Welsh constituency of West Carmarthenshire as a Liberal Unionist, but was heavily defeated by the sitting Liberal member, W.R.H.
 Powell.

 He and his brother Edwin were of material assistance to the Unitarians, donating a site in Kensington worth £5000, on which a church was built in 1887.
 The inaugural congregation, started by Theophilus Lindsey in 1774, moved to that location, thus freeing up Essex Street Chapel to be turned into offices and used for the general good of the denomination, as specified by the brothers.

+Personal life

 Lawrence was married to Agnes Harriette Castle and had one child Theodora.
 He died at the age of 76.
 One of his brothers, William Lawrence, was MP for the City of London.
 Another, Edwin Durning-Lawrence, was M.P. for Truro.
 His nephew was Frederick Pethick-Lawrence, a pacifist and pro-women's-suffrage MP.